hujinsen/StarGAN-Voice-Conversion/README.md

 This process may take a few minutes !

-Note  that test set doesn’t need preprocess.
+**Note that test set doesn’t need preprocess.**

 #### Train

-We read npy files from ./data/processed to train and raw wav files from ./data/fourspeakers_test to randomly generate some converted samples during training.
+Read npy files from *processed_dir* to train model and raw wav files from *test_wav_dir* to randomly generate some samples using the model during training.

 ```
 python train.py --processed_dir ./data/processed --test_wav_dir ./data/fourspeakers_test